Note: A newer version of this article appears here:

 Lodge Charcoal Chimney Starter: This is another one of those items that I never knew existed until I started practicing cooking with charcoal on my Volcano Grill.
 This sure beats using lighter fluid and it is FAST!
 Amazing, actually.

 550 lb.
 Type III Nylon Paracord: I wish I had known about Paracord years ago.
-With a recent price reduction to less than $8.00, there is no reason not to have a few hundred feet around your home, in your car, and in your bug out bag.
+There is no reason not to have a few hundred feet around your home, in your car, and in your bug out bag.